Holidays Calendar for September 28, 2016

 • 1967 Born: Mira Sorvino, American actress.
 She is best known for her performance in Woody Allen's Mighty Aphrodite, which earned her an Academy Award and a Golden Globe Award.

-• 1962 A fire outbroke at the Paddington tram depot in Brisbane, Australia.
+• 1962 A fire broke out at the Paddington tram depot in Brisbane, Australia.
 65 trams were destroyed.
-Reduction of the depot is generally seen as the beginning of the end of tram system in Brisbane.
+The destruction of the depot is generally seen as the beginning of the end of the tram system in Brisbane.

 • 1961 The United Arab Republic, the union between Egypt and Syria, ceased to exist after a military coup in Damascus.
 Syria proclaimed independence from the union.

-• 1958 A new constitution of France was ratified, leading to formation of the French Fifth Republic on October 4.
-A new constitution of France was rejected by Guinea and it voted for independence instead.
+• 1958 A new constitution of France was ratified, leading to the formation of the French Fifth Republic on October 4.
+Guinea rejected the constitution and voted for independence.

-• 1952 Born: Sylvia Kristel, Dutch actress, best known for playing the leading role in four of the seven Emmanuelle films.
+• 1952 Born: Sylvia Kristel, Dutch actress and model who appeared in over 50 films.
+She is best remembered as the eponymous character in five of the seven Emmanuelle films.

-• 1951 The Colombia Broadcasting System, CBS, made the first color televisions became available for sale to the general public, the product was discontinued less than a month later.
+• 1951 The Colombia Broadcasting System (CBS) made the first color televisions available for sale to the general public; the product was discontinued less than a month later.

-• 1928 Sir Alexander Fleming noticed a bacteria-killing mold growing in his laboratory.
-This mold later became known as penicillin.
+• 1928 Sir Alexander Fleming noticed a bacteria-killing mold growing in his laboratory, discovering what later became known as penicillin.

-• 1901 Born: William S. Paley, American broadcaster, founder of CBS, the Columbia Broadcasting System.
+• 1901 Born: William S. Paley, American broadcaster, known as the founder of CBS (Columbia Broadcasting System).
 He built CBS from a small radio network to one of the foremost radio and television network operations in the USA.

-• 1895 Died: Louis Pasteur, French chemist and microbiologist, known for discoveries of vaccination for rabies and anthrax, pasteurization and microbial fermentation.
+• 1895 Died: Louis Pasteur, French chemist and microbiologist, known for discovering vaccination for rabies and anthrax, pasteurization, and microbial fermentation.

 • 1891 Died: Herman Melville, American author and poet of the American Renaissance period.
 He is best known for his novels Typee and Moby-Dick.

-• 1889 The first General Conference on Weights and Measures defined the length of a meter as the distance between two lines on a standard bar of an alloy of platinum with ten percent iridium, had measured at the melting point of ice.
+• 1889 The first General Conference on Weights and Measures defined the meter as the distance between two lines on a standard bar of an alloy of 90% platinum and 10% iridium, measured at the melting point of ice.

 • 1852 Born: Henri Moissan, French chemist, best remembered for his work in isolating fluorine from its compounds.
 This work brought him the Nobel Prize in Chemistry in 1906.